Tom-PIT/Connected.Docs/en/Common/UI/Navigation.md

 ## Views

 Views allow you to **analyze and monitor** business information.
-They do not create transactions — instead, they help you understand the big picture.
+They do not create transactions â€” instead, they help you understand the big picture.

 Views typically include: